Instructions for IRS Form 1023 Part VI (6) – Financial Data & Budget Projection

 A few form 1023 financial budgeting tips first:

 Choose your projections wisely.
-Whatever your revenue total is, the actual program funds should stay above 85%.
+Whatever your total projected revenue is, at least 85% of it should go toward your actual programs.
 If it doesn’t, cut your expenses.
-A decent nonprofit organization should have at least 85% or higher allocation of funds for its actual programs.
-If you are projecting more than 15% internal overhead, there is something really wrong with your organization.
+A decent nonprofit should allocate no less than 85% of its budget to doing the work — not running the office.
+If you’re projecting more than 15% in internal overhead, something is seriously wrong with your organization – or with your priorities.

 Don’t project too high or too low.
-Don’t say that your revenue is going to be $180,000 a year, if you know it’s a long shot in hell.
-It’s better to project small and realistic figures; the IRS won’t knock on your door if you make more money than what you truthfully anticipated.
+Don’t claim your revenue will be $180,000 a year if you know that’s a long shot in hell.
+It’s better to project small, realistic figures.
+The IRS isn’t going to knock on your door just because you made more money than you truthfully anticipated.

 Make sure your numbers match.
-Whatever amount your list on the table in the actual form 1023 financial data section should exactly match the numbers in your attachment sheet.
-If the numbers don’t match, you’ll be questioned.
+Whatever amounts you list in the Form 1023 financial data table must exactly match the numbers in your attached budget sheet.
+If they don’t line up, you’re going to get questioned.

 Form 1023 Financial Data Part VI